 Besides being affordable and portable, pilots fell in love with XM weather because it is easy to use (no tilt knob to mess with), it can show the entire United States (no range limitations), and it displays high resolution radar (no blocks or shadows).
 Because it is satellite-based, there are also no limitations on coverage areas or altitude, so literally every pilot in the US can use it effectively.

 The only other criticism is not an XM problem: not all implementations are the same.
 For example, some panel-mount systems don’t display all the available XM weather products and others, like the Avidyne in the Pilatus, don’t allow you to pan the map.
-Also, there isn’t a good option for displaying XM weather on an iPad (it can be done, but it’s messy), which is a serious limitation for many pilots who do everything on their tablet.
+Also, until recently there wasn’t a good option for displaying XM weather on an iPad (it can be done now), which is a serious limitation for many pilots who do everything on their tablet.

 On this trip, the XM performed flawlessly.
 Before takeoff, the MFD was already showing a current radar picture, and once in cruise we got regular 5-minute updates.
 It’s not “real-time” like an onboard radar, but it’s pretty close, and we spent a lot less time with our heads down tuning the radar display.